mouhamaddev/django-async-framework/docs/index.md

 Django Async Framework is a lightweight class-based view framework built on top of Django.

 Django is a powerful web framework, but its async support is still a work in progress.
-Some parts play well with async, others don’t (ORM, serializers, middleware).
+Some parts play well with async, others don’t.
 Django Async Framework aims to fill in those gaps by giving a fully async-first way to build with Django.

 ### Getting Started